Approximating class approach for empirical processes of dependent sequences indexed by functions: Introduction

 The above mentioned papers study exclusively classical empirical processes, indexed by semi-infinite intervals or rectangles.
-It is the goal of the present paper to extend the techniques developed by \citet{DehDurVol09} to empirical processes indexed by classes of functions.
-Let $(\X,\A)$ be a measurable space, let $(X_i)_{i\geq 0}$ be a stationary process of $\X$-valued random variables, and let $\F$ be a uniformly bounded class of real-valued functions on $\X$.
-We consider the $\F$-indexed empirical process $(\frac{1}{\sqrt{n}} \sum_{i=1}^n (f(X_i)-\E f(X_1)))_{f\in \F}$.
-As in the above mentioned papers, we will assume that there exists some Banach space $\B$ of functions on $\X$ such that the CLT and a moment bound hold for partial sums $\sum_{i=1}^n g(X_i)$, for all $g$ in some subset of $\B$; see Assumptions 1 and 2.
-These conditions are satisfied, e.g.\ when the Perron-Frobenius operator or the Markov operator acting on $\B$ has a spectral gap.
+It is the goal of the present paper to extend the techniques developed by Dehling, Durieu and Voln\'y \cite{DehDurVol09} to empirical processes indexed by classes of functions.
+Let $(\X,\A)$ be a measurable space, let $(X_i)_{i\geq0}$ be a stationary process of $\X$-valued random variables, and let $\F$ be a uniformly bounded class of real-valued functions on $\X$.
+We consider the $\F$-indexed empirical process $(\frac{1}{\sqrt{n}} \sum_{i=1}^n (f(X_i)-\E f(X_1)))_{f\in\F}$.
+As in the above mentioned papers, we will assume that there exists some Banach space $\B$ of functions on $\X$ such that the CLT and a moment bound hold for partial sums $\sum_{i=1}^n g(X_i)$, for all $g$ in some subset of $\B$; see Assumptions \ref{assump1} and \ref{assump2}.
+These conditions are satisfied, for example, when the Perron--Frobenius operator or the Markov operator acting on $\B$ has a spectral gap.
 Again, if the index class $\F$ is a subset of $\B$, standard techniques for proving empirical process CLTs can be applied.
 In many examples, however, $\B$ is some class of regular functions, while $\F$ is a class of indicators of sets.
 It is the goal of the present paper to provide techniques suitable for this situation.

-Empirical process invariance principles require a control on the size of the index class $\F$, as measured by covering or bracketing numbers; see e.g.\ \citet{VanWel96}.
-In this paper, we will consider coverings of $\F$ by $\B$-brackets, i.e.\ brackets bounded by functions $l,u\in \B$.
+Empirical process invariance principles require a control on the size of the index class $\F$, as measured by covering or bracketing numbers; see, for example, van der Vaart and Wellner~\cite{VanWel96}.
+In this paper, we will consider coverings of $\F$ by $\B$-brackets, that is, brackets bounded by functions $l,u\in\B$.
 Because of the specific character of our moment bounds, we have to impose conditions on the $\B$-norms of $l$ and $u$.
 We will thus introduce a notion of bracketing numbers by counting how many $\B$-brackets of a given $L^s$-size and with a given control on the $\B$-norms of the upper and lower functions are needed to cover $\F$.
 The main theorem of the present paper establishes an empirical process CLT under an integral condition on this bracketing number.